ZECTBynmo/kube-mirror/README.md

 `npm install -g kube-mirror`

+Note: Installation will require `sudo` on some systems for the ability to modify hosts files.

 ## Configuration yaml

 You'll need to create a configuration file that lets kube-mirror know some information about your cluster